-India got its first ETF in 2001, when Benchmark Mutual Fund launched the Nifty ETF Fund with a defined objective to track the performance of the Nifty-50 index.
+India got its first ETF in 2001 when Benchmark Mutual Fund launched the Nifty ETF Fund.
+The defined objective was to track the performance of the Nifty-50 index.
 Since then, the ETF industry in India has witnessed a slow but steady growth.

 Benchmark continued to be ETF pioneers in India, launching the first Fixed Income ETF (Liquid BeEs) in 2004 and the first Gold ETF (Gold BeEs) in 2007.

-There was a period in between when ETFs became associated with a convenient way to invest in gold, especially in the early 2010s.
-In fact, more than 50% of total ETF assets were in gold funds for most years in between 2009-2014, as seen in the graph below.
+There was a period especially in the early 2010s when ETFs became associated with a way to invest in gold.
+In fact, more than 50% of total ETF assets were in gold funds for most years in between 2009-2014.

 2015 to present: 10x Growth of ETFs

 Since 2015, the ETF landscape has not only become much bigger but also more diverse.
 Assets under Management for ETFs has grown from approx. 13,800 crores in December 2014 to more than 1,41,500 crores as of May 2019 – that’s a 10x (or 1,000%) in less than 5 years, at a CAGR of more than 55%!
 Interestingly, the bulk of this growth has come from the equity segment.

 Two decisions/events played a crucial role in enabling this tremendous growth in ETFs: